BRUNOSolutions/.github/profile/README.md

 Stop thinking of heaven as a post-death retirement community where you get to hang out with your favorite people.

-If you want to BE a Christian, then you have BE one ... that necessarily means that YOU need to work harder at changing *you*.
+If you want to BE a Christian, then **you** have BE a better Christian than you are right now.

+YOU need to work harder at changing *you* ...
+YOU have to up your discipline game.
 EVERY.
 SINGLE.
 MOMENT.
 OF.
 EVERY.
 DAY.

-**Your ONLY comfort in life and in death is that you are not your own any more.**
+**Your ONLY comfort in life and in death must be that you are not your own any more.**

-**Your ONLY comfort in life and in death is that you are not your own any more.**
+**Your ONLY comfort in life and in death must be that you are not your own any more.**

-**Your ONLY comfort in life and in death is that you are not your own any more.**
+**Your ONLY comfort in life and in death must be that you are not your own any more.**

+## YOU must change.

 You are SAVED by Jesus Christ and that means completely transcending your former existence.
 Being saved means that you become obsessed with a desire to be fully possessed and owned by Christ; this includes every thing that you can think of -- your body, your mind, and your soul; in this life and in whatever might come thereafter.